Polymeristic/dotnet.FlagUtil/Readme.md

 #### Checking for any flag matches
 If you have multiple flags that you want to check for, but not as a compound flag, you can use the method `Flag.MatchAny(x, ..)` to achieve this.
 There are two definitions for `Flag.MatchAny(x, ..)` but we'll talk about the second later.

-This method will check matchs with any flags passed as a parameter, so it can be used as follows:
+This method will check for a match with any flag passed as a parameter, so it can be used as follows:
 ```csharp
 Flag currentStatus = new Flag(Status.ONLINE, Status.PROCESSING);